ProgrammingHider/idroider/README.md

 * iTunes will open, simple Alt-Click Restore and select the IPSW you downloaded
 * Let it restore once on the homescreen turn of the device
 * Turn it back on and let it sit for 5-7 minutes (This is extremely important as it needs to copy all files)
-* Once down feel free to confirm it worked by opening iFile and looking in /var and see if there are 5 new files
+* Once done feel free to confirm it worked by opening iFile and looking in /var and see if there are 5 new files
 * Put device into recovery mode and open iDroider Program
 * Press “Install OIB for (Your Device)” you should see your screen turn white and open a screen with 4 options, use the volume up to select “install” hit the home button
 * Let it install this could up to 15 mins, if you have issues let me know.